How to reduce stress: 6 tips for new mums

 5. Meditate everyday

 Meditation practice gives me more clarity, concentration and creativity.
 I feel stress, tightness, frustration and anger leaving my body.
 I feel less reactive to my daughter’s behaviour and feel like I can be a better mum afterwards.
 I feel the benefits of having this practice in my daily life and that’s why I would love you to make this part of your ritual too.
 Yes we are short on time as a mum but we always make time for things that matter.
-You can start with 3 minutes and gradually extend your practice to 6 or 12 minutes.
+You can start with 3 or 5 minutes and gradually extend your practice to 10 minutes or longer.
 You are more likely to feel the benefits by starting with 3 minutes everyday rather than 20 minutes once a week.
 Consistency is the key for transformation.

 6. Make yoga a part of daily ritual